YoinkBird/cyclesafe/report/report.md

 @TODO: build on [@originalProject]
 -->

-Most of the features in the dataset are categorical, and most of the continuous features have discrete values and can be used as categorical features.
+Most of the features in the dataset are categorical, and most of the continuous features have discrete values and can be converted to categorical features.

 * ABT
 * Data Quality Report